gogama/httpx/FAQ.md

 To be slightly more nuanced, you may leverage any timeouts on the underlying `http.Client`, including on its transport, *provided* you are aware of how they will play with your timeout and retry policies.
-For example, it may make sense to set the dial or TCP connect timeouts on the transport, but if you do so, you will likely want to have them set to a lower value than the lowest timeout your httpx timeout policy can return.
+For example, it may make sense to set the dial or TLS handshake timeouts on the transport, but if you do so, you will likely want to have them set to a lower value than the lowest timeout your httpx timeout policy can return.

 ## 7. Detailed feature FAQ